 Many mums get sore or cracked nipples.
 So here are some self-help tips, including how to identify any breastfeeding issues and get support with them.

 Breastfeeding in the early days can be physically and emotionally challenging.
-If you’re struggling with sore or cracked nipples, this could affect your milk supply and leave your baby dissatisfied after feeds (NHS, 2016a).
+If you’re struggling with sore or cracked nipples, it is important to get support early because it could affect your milk supply and leave your baby dissatisfied after feeds (NHS, 2019a).

-Here are some self-help tips that might reduce soreness or painful nipples.
-You could:
+Here are some self-help tips that might reduce soreness or help painful nipples.

 1. Get breastfeeding support early to check the basics

-It’s common for to get sore nipples in the early days of breastfeeding and mums often stop breastfeeding because of it.
-Yet it’s best to continue breastfeeding if possible (NICE, 2017).
+Many women get sore nipples in the early days of breastfeeding and mums often stop breastfeeding because of it (NICE, 2017).

-You could contact your local NCT branch to see what breastfeeding support services you have locally.
-A local NCT breastfeeding counsellor might be available to visit you at home and offer you support.
-You might also have a local NCT breastfeeding support group you can drop in to so you can ask an NCT breastfeeding counsellor for advice.
-Calling our feeding support line on 0300 330 0700.
-It can help to chat to other breastfeeding mums too.
+You could contact a local NCT breastfeeding counsellor, who can give support over the phone or might be available to visit you at home.
+There might also be a local NCT breastfeeding support group you can drop in to or you can call our feeding support line on 0300 330 0700.

 2. Identify any issues